cairis-platform/cairis/docs/gro.rst

 -  Click on the Add button to open the Goal form, and enter the name of the goal.

--  Click on the Add button in the environment table, and select an environment to situate the goal in.
-This will add the new environment to the environment list.
+-  Click on the Add button in the environment card, and select an environment to situate the goal in.
+This will add the new environment to the environment tab.

--  In the Definition page, enter the goal definition, and select the goal category and priority.
+-  In the Definition folder, enter the goal definition, and select the goal category and priority.
 Possible goal categories are: Achieve, Maintain, Avoid, Improve, Increase, Maximise, and Minimise.
 Possible priority values are Low, Medium, and High.

--  Click on the Fit Criterion folder, and enter the criteria which must hold for the goal to be satisfied.

--  Click on the Issue tab and enter any issues or comments relating to this goal.
+Enter the fit criteria which must hold for this goal to be satisfied, and any issues or comments relating to this goal.

 .. figure:: AddGoalRefinement.jpg
    :alt: Add Goal Refinement form